Easy steps and options for holiday tree removal.Read More…

 Who is my service provider/hauler/garbage and recycling company?

-Sixteen franchised garbage and recycling companies serve residential customers in Portland.
-Use the e-schedule tool to lookup your hauler.
+Thirteen franchised garbage and recycling companies serve residential customers in Portland.
+Use the online collection schedule to find your company.

 What if I go out of town and won’t need services?